10: Altruism

 Cave paintings from Western Australia appear to show an ancient family dressed in traditional clothes.

-Evolutionary theory suggests that being a good helper was a benefit for survival and reproductive success.
-And we don’t just help our family members, reciprocal altruism has also been a benefit to our survival.
-[Image: TimJN1, https://goo.gl/iTQfWk, CC BY-SA 2.0, https://goo.gl/eH69he]
+Evolutionary theory suggests that being a good helper conferred a survival and reproductive advantage.
+We don’t just help our family members; reciprocal altruism has also benefited our survival.

-Our evolutionary past may provide keys about why we help (Buss, 2004).
+Our evolutionary past may provide keys to why we help (Buss, 2004).
 Our very survival was no doubt promoted by the prosocial relations with clan and family members, and, as a hereditary consequence, we may now be especially likely to help those closest to us—blood-related relatives with whom we share a genetic heritage.
 According to evolutionary psychology, we are helpful in ways that increase the chances that our DNA will be passed along to future generations (Burnstein, Crandall, & Kitayama, 1994)—the goal of the “selfish gene” (Dawkins, 1976).
-Our personal DNA may not always move on, but we can still be successful in getting some portion of our DNA transmitted if our daughters, sons, nephews, nieces, and cousins survive to produce offspring.
+Our personal DNA may not always be passed on, but some of it can still be transmitted if our daughters, sons, nephews, nieces, and cousins survive to have offspring.
 The favoritism shown for helping our blood relatives is called kin selection (Hamilton, 1964).

-But, we do not restrict our relationships just to our own family members.
-We live in groups that include individuals who are unrelated to us, and we often help them too.
+But we do not restrict our relationships just to our own family members.
+We live in groups that include people unrelated to us, and we often help them, too.
 Why?
 Reciprocal altruism (Trivers, 1971) provides the answer.
 Because of reciprocal altruism, we are all better off in the long run if we help one another.
-If helping someone now increases the chances that you will be helped later, then your overall chances of survival are increased.
-There is the chance that someone will take advantage of your help and not return your favors.
-But people seem predisposed to identify those who fail to reciprocate, and punishments including social exclusion may result (Buss, 2004).
-Cheaters will not enjoy the benefit of help from others, reducing the likelihood of the survival of themselves and their kin.
+If helping someone now increases the likelihood that you will be helped later, your overall survival chances increase.
+There is a chance that someone will take advantage of your help and fail to return the favor.
+But people seem predisposed to identify those who fail to reciprocate, and punishments, including social exclusion, may result (Buss, 2004).
+Cheaters will not enjoy the benefits of help from others, reducing the likelihood of their survival and that of their kin.

 Evolutionary forces may provide a general inclination for being helpful, but they may not be as good an explanation for why we help in the here and now.
 What factors serve as proximal influences for decisions to help?